rwynn/monstache-site/content/high-availability/index.md

 You can run monstache in high availability mode by starting multiple processes with the same value for `cluster-name`.
-Each process will join a cluster which works together to ensure that a monstache process is always syncing to elasticsearch.
+Each process will join a cluster which works together to ensure that a monstache process is always syncing to Elasticsearch.

 High availability works by ensuring a active process in the `monstache.cluster` collection in mongodb.
 Only the processes in this collection will be syncing for the cluster.
 Processes not present in this collection will be paused.
 Documents in the